 |Bags, Kurtis, sarees, products of daily use, home decors, cups, glasses|

-This is an old market place of Kolkata where you can easily shop affordable things.
+This is an old marketplace of Kolkata where you can easily shop for affordable things.
 The stuff available for women is especially nice.
 So if you have the time, do visit this place.

 Types of Saris Available in Kolkata

-The best handloom sarees are available in Dakshinapan market.
-Prices of the really good ones start from 1000 INR.
+The best handloom sarees are available in the Dakshinapan market.
+The prices of the really good ones start from 1000 INR.
 You can pick some handicraft items too from here.

 Indian Silk House is the hub for silk saris starting from 500 INR; good quality ones start from around 2000 INR.
 Good Tusser silk starts from 3000 INR.

-Other good sari shops include Priyo Gopal bishoyi and Mohini Mohan Kanjilal (in college street).
+Other good sari shops include Priyo Gopal bishoyi and Mohini Mohan Kanjilal (on college street).